brigadier/geodata2/README.md

-* Schema parameter could be either `undefined` - IP info gets returned as deep proplist; `map` - the proplist is converted to map (only topmost one); [{Name, Path, Default}, ...] where Name - name of the key in the result map, Path - path to the value as binary or list of binaries, Default - default value if there's no this fild for this IP.
-While it is possible to send schema with each lookup, it is better to specify the schema at the time of the creation of a pool.
+* Schema parameter could be either `undefined` - IP info gets returned as deep proplist; `map` - the proplist is converted to map (only topmost one); [{Name, Path, Default}, ...] where Name - name of the key in the result map, Path - path to the value as binary or list of binaries, Default - default value if there's no this field for this IP.
+While it is possible to send schema with each lookup, it is better to specify the schema at the time of the creation of a pool, this vould reduce copying of the lists between processes.
 Invalid schema would result in crash.
 See examples in the tests.
+* New in 1.1.1 - the last element of the `Path` can be list of `?GPATH` elements itself.
+This format is useful if you need to get multiple elements of the proplist data, such as `subdivisions` data in the GeoIP2 City databases.
+If there's another element after the deep path, it will be silently ignored.
+See the `test_deepchema` in the `geodata2_SUITE.erl`.

 #### Example:
 ```erlang